dupski/data-with-cache/README.md

 ```

 ## Currently Included Strategies

-### API First

-  - Try the API first and wait until `apiTimeout`, or until an error occurs
-  - Return API data if successful, and add it to the cache
-  - If API throws an error or times out, then return the data from the cache (if present)
-  - If no matching data in the cache then throw an error

-This strategy is good for when displaying up-to-date information is critical,
+or when displaying up-to-date information is critical,
 but you want your app to keep working offline or with an unreliable / slow network

 ### Cache First